akpingel/sphinx-template/source/firstDraft/index.rst

     Output of function using ``async`` and ``await``.

 Another smaller part of this release was caller info attributes.
-This enhancement is beneficial for diagnostics and logging, but didn't have as big of an impact as the ``async`` and ``await`` concepts.
+This enhancement is beneficial for diagnostics and logging but didn't have as big of an impact as the ``async`` and ``await`` concepts.

 C# 6.0
 """"""

 C# 6.0 was released with Visual Studio 2015.
-This release focused on smaller aspects of the language rather than adding major new features.
+This release focused on smaller aspects of the language rather than adding significant new features.
 This allowed the language to be more productive and make the code more readable.
 Additional features include:

   * String interpolation
   * Exception filters